Fiona Plunkett: Political views

 Plunkett's political beliefs were influenced by her father and three brothers.
 Her Irish republican ideals would influence her actions throughout her life.
 As a girl, she was one of the group that provided food relief to the workers starved by the 1913 Dublin Lock-out.

 In 1916 she served in the women's military group Cumann na mBan, and indirectly participated in the 1916 Easter Rising as an organiser.

 Her brother Joseph was executed for his leadership in the Rising; his younger brothers George and Jack were imprisoned in England afterwards.

 In 1917 Cumann na mBan began regrouping.
 Memberships increased as did the membership of Sinn Féin.
 New branches of Cumann na mBan were created and old ones reformed.
 Nine executives were chosen to represent Cumann na mBan: Plunkett, Nancy O'Rahilly and her daughter, Margaret Pearse, Áine Ceannt, Kathleen Clarke, Nancy Wyse Power, Mary McSwiney and Madge Daly.
 The mothers, sisters, wives and daughters of the Rising's leaders perceived themselves as sidelined, with Plunkett resisting the move to amalgamate them into Sinn Féin.
 She remained particularly close to her sister-in-law Grace Gifford.

 In 1926, Plunkett was tried and imprisoned for her involvement in a raid of the home of Edward Levi, was part of an ongoing campaign against Dublin moneylenders.
 Three IRA members demanded that Levi hand over his account books.
 Plunkett, Domhall O'Donohue and Mick Price were charged for assisting in the formation of an illegal military force and possession of arms, ammunition and treasonable documents.

 In 1942, Plunkett stepped onto a platform during a commemoration of the Rising at Arbor Hill church, condemning the Irish government's treatment of political prisoners (her brother Jack being a prisoner at the time, on hunger strike in Arbor Hill Prison, next to the church) under Éamon de Valera's authority.
 References to this "Plunkett Incident" were censored in the Irish press in the following days.

 In 1971 Plunkett wrote a letter to the editor of The Irish Times criticising the contemporary truce in Northern Ireland, urging the Irish people to stand up against "British domination".
 She went on to say that any celebrations for attained peace while Britain remained in Ireland were a "hollow mockery" of the Irish people.
-In 1976, she was prosecuted for her participation in a banned commemoration of the 1916 Rising at the GPO.
+In 1976, she and her longtime friend and fellow Cumann na mBan leader Maire Comerford were prosecuted for her participation in a banned commemoration of the 1916 Rising at the GPO.